List of non-coherent units of measurement: Quad

 A quad is a unit of energy equal to ×10^15 BTUs, or approximately 1.055×10^18 J (slightly over one exajoule).
 It is suitably large to quantify energy usage by nations or by the planet as whole using everyday numbers.
 For example, in 2004, US energy consumption was about 100 Q/year, while demand worldwide was about 400 Q/year.

 Foe

-A foe is a unit of energy equal to ×10^44 joules (≈9.478×10^40 BTU) that was coined by physicist Gerry Brown of Stony Brook University.
+A foe is a unit of energy equal to ×10^44 joules (≈9.478×10^40 BTU) that was invented by physicist Gerry Brown of Stony Brook University.
 To measure the staggeringly immense amount of energy produced by a supernova, specialists occasionally use the "foe", an acronym derived from the phrase [ten to the power of] fifty-one ergs, or ×10^51 ergs.
 This unit of measure is convenient because a supernova typically releases about one foe of observable energy in a very short period of time (which can be measured in seconds).